HydroModPy/HydroModPy/docs/readthedocs/source/install.rst

    :icon: info

    Known ``pyproj`` / ``proj.db`` issues observed in earlier releases were fixed from v0.3.0 onward.
-Upgrade to this version (or newer) to avoid the missing database errors that appeared on some conda setups.
+Use v1.0.0 to avoid the missing database errors that appeared on some conda setups.